AgbajeCity/agri-intel-api/README.md

 We built and deployed a live API that simulates an AI engine.
 It provides the objective truth about the market: **real-time, fair-market prices for agricultural commodities**, giving farmers the data needed for fair negotiation.

 ### 2. The "Blockchain Trust" (A Price-Aware Smart Contract)
 We developed a "Price-Aware Escrow" smart contract, deployed on Sepolia.
 This contract acts as an on-chain vault for payment.
-Its key function is that it **automatically rejects payments that are unfairly low**, ensuring that the buyer meets the market price determined by our AI.
+Its key function is to **automatically reject unfairly low payments**, ensuring the buyer meets the market price set by our AI.

 ---